flayzer/TrueNAS-Scale/README.md

 Welcome to the TrueNAS SCALE NAS System Setup Guide!

-This guide will provide you with the necessary steps to set up your NAS system using TrueNAS SCALE.
+This guide provides you with the necessary steps to set up your NAS system using TrueNAS SCALE.
 TrueNAS SCALE is an open-source operating system designed for network-attached storage and offers various features and applications.

-Please note that this guide is a quick reference and not an extensive tutorial.
+Please note that this guide serves as a quick reference and not an extensive tutorial.

 For more detailed information and instructions, you can refer to the following YouTube video: [TrueNAS SCALE Guide Video](https://www.youtube.com/watch?v=C-UI8Wvl9YU)